ssc-oscar/python-woc/docs/contributing.md

 ## Compiling and packaging

 To compile oscar locally, run:
-`python setup.py build_ext --inplace`.
-To explicitly specify python version, replace `pyhon`, with the appropriate version, e.g. `python2`.
+`python setup.py`.
+To explicitly specify python version, replace `python`, with the appropriate version, e.g. `python3.8`.
-There shorter alias for this command, `make build`, will always use the default Python.

 If you are building for several Python versions in a row without changing the code (e.g. to check if it compiles at all), make sure you clean up first by